joanms/simon-game/README.md

 - **Checkbox** to select Strict Mode if desired.
 - **Start button** to begin the game.
 - **Score counter** to keep track of the user's score.
 - **Reset button** to cancel the game.
-When clicked, it reloads the page, emptying the game sequence and reverting the score to zero.
+When clicked, it reloads the page, emptying the user and game sequences and reverting the score to zero.
 - **Blue, red, yellow** and **orange buttons.** The original Simon game has a green button, but I replaced it with orange to make it easier for colourblind people to play.

 ### Features Not Implemented